Deuthlon Power Drag Grease | 30 ml

 Want to learn more?
 Then we have an interesting article for you from Angel-kniffe, take a look -> Click me

-FAQ – Grease for Fishing Reels
+FAQ – Reel Grease for Fishing Reels

-• Consistency of the grease (Soft, Medium, or Heavy)
+• Grease consistency (Soft, Medium, or Heavy)

-• Application area in the reel
+• Application within the Reel

-Medium greases are the all-round option and are suitable for most reels.
+Medium greases are the all-round option and are suitable for most Reels.

 Reel grease is typically used in the following areas: